nick-morhun/UnityHelpers/README.md

 - GameObject.GetFullName()
 - the Component.DestroyObject() overloads.

-The project is created in Unity 2019.2.15f1.
-Tested with Unity 2017.4 and above under .NET 4.x or Standard.
+The package should work with Unity 2019.1 and above under .NET 4.x or Standard.
+You can reference it as a Git dependency with URL <https://github.com/nick-morhun/UnityHelpers.git?path=/Packages/NickMorhun/UnityHelpers>.